 We invite your interest in playing with the Civic Orchestra of Minneapolis.

-Please use our contact form on the Auditions page to schedule an appointment.
+Please visit the the Auditions page for more information and use its contact form to schedule an appointment.

 The Civic Orchestra of Minneapolis has drawn players from all walks of life and brings music to people of all ages and interests.
 As it has from its founding, the Civic continues to provide high quality orchestra concerts to the public free of charge.
 The orchestra offers talented amateur and professional musicians the opportunity of performing the outstanding orchestral repertoire of the past and the present.